bshearrer/g6-stack-app-tools/README.md

-# G6 Stack App Tools
+# 🎉 G6 Stack App Tools: Code Like You're Soaring at G6 Speeds! 🚀

-## Description
+## 📚 Overview
-G6 Stack App Tools is a Visual Studio Code extension designed to offer a suite of utilities to aid in creating new screens, components, and routes for your g6 stack app.
-This extension aims to streamline the development workflow and make the addition of new UI components, tRPC routes, and Next.js pages a breeze.
+Introducing **G6 Stack App Tools** for VS Code: Your ultimate co-pilot for scaffolding new files in the g6 stack template.
+With the efficiency and precision of a G6 jet, watch as it supercharges your workflow, making every task feel like a glide through the clouds!

-## Features
+## 🛠 Features
-1. G6 Stack - Create tRPC Route: This command facilitates the creation of a new tRPC route, including the necessary service and procedure files.
+1. **G6 Stack - Create tRPC Route**: This command facilitates the creation of a new tRPC route, including the necessary service and procedure files.
 It also helps you integrate the route into your app's main root.ts file.

-2. G6 Stack - Create Next Page: An efficient way to scaffold a new Next.js page.
+2. **G6 Stack - Create Next Page:** An efficient way to scaffold a new Next.js page.

-3. G6 Stack - Create UI Component: Quickly design a new UI component.
+3. **G6 Stack - Create UI Component**: Quickly design a new UI component.
 Choose from existing folders or create a new one, and the command will handle the folder creation and template addition for you.

-## Requirements
+## 📋 Requirements
 - VS Code version 1.83.0 or later.
+- A passion for technical excellence and the desire to fly high with your g6 stack app!

-## Installation
+## 📥 Installation
-You can install this extension directly from the Visual Studio Code Marketplace.
-Search for "G6 Stack App Tools" and click on "Install".

-## Usage
+Gear up for takeoff!
+Find "G6 Stack App Tools" on the Visual Studio Code Marketplace and hit "Install" to join the G6 flight crew.

+## 🛫 Flight Manual (Usage)
-1. Open your g6 stack app in VS Code.
+1. Fire up your g6 stack app in VS Code.
-2. Use the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) and type in the desired command (G6 Stack - Create tRPC Route, G6 Stack - Create Next Page, or G6 Stack - Create UI Component).
+2. Access the command palette with Ctrl+Shift+P or Cmd+Shift+P on macOS.
+3. Input your desired command and let the autopilot take over.
-3. Follow the prompts in VS Code to define names and other details.
+4. Follow the VS Code prompts and witness the rapid file generation and integration.
-4. The necessary files will be generated and integrated accordingly.

-## Development
-If you wish to contribute or modify the extension for personal use, here are the main development scripts:
+## 🔧 Maintenance Hangar (Development)
+For those eager to tweak or enhance:

-- Compile: yarn run compile
+- **Compile**: `yarn run compile`
-- Watch: yarn run watch
+- **Watch**: `yarn run watch`
-- Package: yarn run package
+- **Package**: `yarn run package`
-- Lint: yarn run lint
+- **Lint**: `yarn run lint`
-- Test: yarn run test
+- **Test**: `yarn run test`

-Remember to always ensure that your changes adhere to linting rules and pass the test suite.
+Ensure your modifications are flight-worthy by sticking to linting protocols and passing the test checks.

-## Dependencies
-This extension uses various packages, such as:
+## 📦 Onboard Resources (Dependencies)
+Powered by the best in-flight tech:

-- prettier for code formatting
+- **prettier** for sleek code formatting.
-- webpack for bundling the source files
+- **webpack** for efficient source file bundling.
-- typescript for type checking and transpiling
+- **typescript** ensuring type accuracy.
-- eslint for linting the codebase
+- **eslint** maintaining coding standards.

-## Feedback and Contribution
+## 📢 Cockpit Announcements (Feedback and Contribution)
-Feedback and contributions are always welcome.
-Please open an issue on the GitHub repository if you encounter any problems or have suggestions for improvements.

-## License
-Please refer to the license file included in the repository.
+Your feedback navigates our journey!
+For any turbulence or flight path suggestions, communicate via the GitHub repository.

 ***
-### Enjoy coding with the G6 Stack App Tools extension! 🚀
+### Take to the coding skies with G6 Stack App Tools and feel the thrill of soaring like a G6! 🎶🌐